The cost of living in the U.S. was little changed in June, a sign inflation may stay subdued as Federal Reserve officials have predicted.

 Automakers are offering incentives to attract customers.
 Chrysler Group LLC, the company controlled by Fiat SpA, said it will let buyers put off monthly payments for the first 90 days in a national promotion for all of its vehicles through the end of July.
 General Motors Co.
-(GM) will offer no-haggle pricing on 2012 Chevrolet vehicles plus a money-back guarantee on all new Chevys, running through Sept.
+(GM:US) will offer no-haggle pricing on 2012 Chevrolet vehicles plus a money-back guarantee on all new Chevys, running through Sept.
 4.

 The cost of medical care services climbed 0.7 percent, the biggest gain since 2010, today’s data showed.

 Owners-equivalent rent, one of the categories designed to track rental prices, climbed 0.1 percent for a second month.
 The cost of all shelter also rose 0.1 percent.

 Average hourly earnings adjusted for changes in prices rose 0.2 percent in June after a 0.5 percent increase the prior month.
 They were up 0.3 percent over the past 12 months.

 Businesses may hold the line on prices as slower payroll gains and unemployment at 8.2 percent sap household spending, which makes up 70 percent of the economy.
 Retail sales fell for a third month in June, the longest stretch of declines since 2008, figures showed yesterday.

 Supervalu, the third-largest U.S. grocery chain, plans to accelerate price reductions.
 The Eden Prairie, Minnesota-based company said dollar-store chains have grabbed more consumers.